Société Générale: 20th century

 By 1913, Société Générale had 122,000 shareholders.
 The war years were difficult and had serious consequences with the loss of Russian business.
 However, during the 1920s Société Générale became France's leading bank: its network had grown sharply since the 1890s, with a huge number of branches and seasonal offices allowing in-depth penetration of the provincial market (260 seasonal offices in 1910 and 864 in 1930).

-The number of sales outlets rose from 1,005 in 1913 to 1,457 in 1933 (including those operated by Sogenal).
+The number of sales outlets rose from 1,005 in 1913 to 1,457 in 1933 (including those operated by the minority-held Société Générale Alsacienne de Banque).

 Thanks also to the dynamism of supervisory and management staff at head office and in the branch offices it moved ahead of Crédit Lyonnais (in terms of deposits collected and loans distributed) between 1921 and 1928.
 To satisfy the requirements of investing companies, Société Générale created a subsidiary, Calif, specialised in medium-term credit in 1928.

 On an international level, the bank held an active participation in the Russo-Asian Bank, one of the leading bank of the Russian empire.
 Société Générale first settled in Russia through the Severnyi bank in 1901, before merging with the Russo-Asian bank in 1910, which held a majority stake in the Chinese Eastern Railway.
 It also invested in Russian industry including such companies as the Rutchenko Coal Company and the Makeevka Steel Company.
 Thanks to the connections of Talabot they were also involved in the Krivoi-Rog Iron Company.